 - Use plastic boxes around electrical boxes.

-- Caulk all wire and plumbing pipes penetrations through the vapor barrier.
+- Caulk all wire and plumbing pipes penetrations through the vapour barrier.

 - Use acoustic sealant in corners and uneven surfaces.